n23dcpt017-dot/LAB01---NMCNPM/README.md

-# Hello, my name is Huong Giang.
+# Hello, my name is Vuong Thi Huong Giang.

-# I am currently a 3rd year student at the Academy of Posts and Telecommunications Technology.
+# I am currently a 3rd-year student at the Academy of Posts and Telecommunications Technology.

 #

+# 🔹 Interests:

+# \- Software requirements and system analysis

+# \- Web and mobile application development

+# \- Artificial Intelligence and Machine Learning

+#

 # 🔹 Skills:

-# \- Basic modeling and retopology

-# \- Knowledge of 3D modeling related to Maya, Substance Painter, Marmoset, Unreal Engine, Zbrush
+# \- Programming languages: Python, Java, JavaScript, SQL

+# \- Tools: Git, Visual Studio Code, Jira, MySQL

+# \- Development process: Agile - Scrum, Waterfall

 #

 # 🔹 Goals:

-# \- To become a 3d environment and hard surface artist
+# \- To become a professional software engineer

-# \- To contribute high quality 3D animation and game projects
+# \- To contribute to real-world software projects

-# \- To keep learning about new skills and artistic updates to create more unique products
+# \- To keep learning about new technologies and trends in the IT industry

 #